markmoxon/elite-source-code-bbc-micro-disc/README.md

 make encrypt verify release-disc=ib-disc
 ```

+This will produce a file called `elite-disc-ib-disc.ssd` that contains the Ian Bell disc release.

-You can also add `release-disc=sth`, though that's the default value so it isn't necessary.
+You can also add `release-disc=sth` to produce the `elite-disc-sth.ssd` file containing the Stairway to Hell release, though that's the default value so it isn't necessary.

-You can see the differences between the versions by searching the source code for `_STH_DISC` (for features in the Stairway to Hell version) or `_IB_DISC` (for features in the Ian Bell game disc).
+You can see the differences between the releases by searching the source code for `_STH_DISC` (for features in the Stairway to Hell release) or `_IB_DISC` (for features in the Ian Bell game disc release).
 There are only a few differences:

-* The Ian Bell version contains the refund bug, which has been fixed in the Stairway to Hell version
+* The Ian Bell release contains the refund bug, which has been fixed in the Stairway to Hell release

-* The Ian Bell version never spawns asteroids, which has been fixed in the Stairway to Hell version
+* The Ian Bell release never spawns asteroids, which has been fixed in the Stairway to Hell release

-* The Ian Bell version sets bit 2 of the competition flag in the commander file, while the Stairway to Hell version sets bit 5
+* The Ian Bell release sets bit 2 of the competition flag in the commander file, while the Stairway to Hell release sets bit 5

-In other words, the Ian Bell version is the very first release of the disc version of Elite, while the Stairway to Hell version has both bugs fixed and a bumped-up version number.
+In other words, the Ian Bell release is the very first release of the disc version of Elite, while the Stairway to Hell release has both bugs fixed and a bumped-up release number.

-Note that I have only included differences that appear in the main game code, rather than those that appear in the loaders, as these files can differ extensively between versions without affecting the game itself.
-The version on Ian Bell's site contains a whole load of copy protection differences when compared to the same code in the Stairway to Hell version, and it also contains two more binary files (`ELITE5` and `ELITE6`), plus a `!BOOT` file that contains even more copy protection code.
-I haven't disassembled the loader files from this version as that's a whole different rabbit hole, so if you build the Ian Bell version with `make encrypt verify`, the compiled loader binaries will not match those extracted from the original disc.
+Note that I have only included differences that appear in the main game code, rather than those that appear in the loaders, as these files can differ extensively between releases without affecting the game itself.
+The release on Ian Bell's site contains a whole load of copy protection differences when compared to the same code in the Stairway to Hell release, and it also contains two more binary files (`ELITE5` and `ELITE6`), plus a `!BOOT` file that contains even more copy protection code.
+I haven't disassembled the loader files from this release as that's a whole different rabbit hole, so if you build the Ian Bell release with `make encrypt verify`, the compiled loader binaries will not match those extracted from the original disc.
 The main binaries will match, however, which is the interesting part from a digital archaeology perspective, as that's where the bug fixes live.

 ---